ballaprr/fetch/README.md

 ## Prerequisites
-- Ensure Docker is Installed
+- Ensure Docker is Installed and Running

 ## Running